 - Once in 2-3 weeks is most appropriate in winters.

-Lipstick plants like humidity as they are native to humid environment.
-Keep them moist by spraying on regular basis or place in moist area of your house.
+Lipstick plants like humidity as they are native to a humid environment.
+Keep them moist by spraying on a regular basis or place them in a moist area of your house.

 They won’t survive in dry air.